Skip to content

 Can I work out who owns a fence by looking at it?

-Yes, you may be able to work out who owns a fence just be looking at it.
-You may have been told that the fence for which you’re responsible always lies on the left hand side of your property, as you look at it from the street.
-But that’s no always true.
+You may have been told that the fence for which you're responsible always lies on the left-hand side of your property, as you look at it from the street.
+But that's not always true.

-In most instances, the posts will be on the fence owner’s side, with the ‘good side’ of the fence panels facing into the neighbouring garden.
+You may also have heard that the fence posts show which side of the fence belongs to you.
+In many instances, the posts will be on the fence owner's side, with the ‘good side’ of the fence panels facing into the neighbouring garden.

-That said, to establish ownership with any real certainty you’re going to have to track down your title deeds/plans, or get in touch with the conveyancing solicitor you used.
+To establish ownership with any real certainty, check your title documents and any relevant deeds, or get in touch with the conveyancing solicitor you used.

 Am I responsible for maintaining my garden fence?